MV Braer: Response

 The Steering Group published an interim report in May 1993 and a final report in 1994, which contains details of the monitoring strategy and methods.
 It found that:

 The Steering Group concluded that although there were local and limited adverse effects the overall impact of the spill had been minimal.

 Designation under the Protection of Wrecks Act 1973

-A designation under section 2 of the Protection of Wrecks Act was made on 8 February 1993.
+A designation under section 2 of the Protection of Wrecks Act was made on 5 February 1993.
 This part of the act is used to designate wrecks categorised as dangerous.
-It was only the second time that Part 2 of the Act was used to designate a wreck site, and the designation was imposed because of the presence of the oil.
+It was only the second time that section 2 of the Act was used to designate a wreck site, and the designation was imposed because of the presence of the oil.
 The designation was revoked on 7 October 1994 following dispersal of the oil.